[caption id="" align="alignleft" width="200" caption="Image via Wikipedia"][/caption]

 The Kubler-Ross model is often associated with grief, tragic loss, or illness.
 But many believe it could be applied to change and change management within an organization?
 It could obviously applied when someone loses their job but what about some other scenarios within an organization like a boss or mentor leaving or being laid off, other people around you losing their jobs, the ending of a major project, or a change in upper management?

-You can watch this interview in the video panel at right.
+Watch the video in the panel at right.

 Looking For Exposure?